webview-cs/webview-cs/README.md

     $ dotnet publish -r win10-x64 -c Release

-Supported runtime identifiers are 'win10-x64', 'win10-x64', 'osx-x64', 'linux-x64', and 'linux-arm'.
+Supported runtime identifiers are 'win10-x64', 'win10-x64', 'osx-x64', and 'linux-x64'.

 ## Windows Console Gotchas

-*Note* - Windows has the concept of console and windows applications, but .net core only understands console applications.
-To make the resulting .net core console application behave as a windows application (detatches console), you can use the `editbin` utility.
+*Note* - Windows has the concept of console and windows applications, but .NET Core only understands console applications.
+To make the resulting .NET Core console application behave as a windows application (detatches console), you can use the `editbin` utility.
 The easiest way to get `editbin` is to install Visual Studio Community and include the C++ tools.

 From a Visual Studio Developer command prompt:

-    editbin /subsystem:windows app.exe
+    > editbin /subsystem:windows app.exe

 This not an issue under linux and osx.

+## Adding an Application Icon on Windows

+To add an icon to your Windows application create a .NET Framework executable instead of a .NET Core one and attach an icon to that.
+See [this issue](https://github.com/webview-cs/webview-cs/issues/17) for more information.

 ## Feature Status